baaahs/chat/chromebooks/README.md

     ansible-playbook -K -e "the_one=sally" update_one.yml

 There is also a `setup_one.yml` file that can be used instead of the `chat_laptop_playbook.yml` file from above when you are setting up one machine at a time (which is probably a good idea to be doing).

+THEN I discovered a new thing - the install process doesn't actually create a unique machine id the way it really really should.
+Come on guys.
+Anyway, there is a one off playbook that is also a "only target one host" playbook you can run to fix this.
+It's the `new_machine_id_one.yml` and it wants a `the_one` variable defined as above.
+You really should only run this once per machine and shouldn't need to ever again.
+The only reason this came up is that I'm using the machine id in the `bchat-tty` program so that a machine which goes offline can be re-identified.
+But to be real big boy linux computers this id really should be getting set (much like windows hell, but whatever.
+It's not 100% stupid)

 Notes on Inventory
 ==================